-New Dischargers shall notify the Regional Water Board staff and applicable MS4 owners of the time and date for commencement of the discharge(s) authorized under this General Permit at least seven days prior to initiating a discharge.
+New Dischargers shall notify the Regional Water Board staff of the time and date for commencement of the discharge(s) authorized under this General Permit at least seven days prior to initiating a discharge.

 IV.
 ELIGIBILITY REQUIREMENTS

 A. Eligibility

 To be covered under this Order, a discharger must demonstrate that: